Five Things Newcomers to Canada Need to Know About Housing in Alberta

 5 - LIVING IN ALBERTA:

-When you find a place to rent in Alberta, you'll need a job or money to pay for it.
+When you get housing in Alberta, you'll need a job or money to pay for it.

-A recent Statistics Canada Labour Force Survey showed Alberta's jobless rate in October 2024 was 7.3 percent, down 2.4 percent from September.
+A recent Statistics Canada Labour Force Survey showed Alberta's jobless rate in December 2024 was 6.7 percent, down 0.8% from November.

 According to ZipRecruiter, the average salary in Alberta is $50,631 annually.
 The average hourly wage is $20.71